Do Home Renovations Boost Home Value?

 Providing America’s homeowners with affordable, hardwood flooring

-Footprints Floors is a home care franchise dedicated to providing our customers with affordable wood flooring.
+Footprints Floors is a home care, Christian Franchise dedicated to providing our customers with affordable wood flooring.

 We focus on hardwood floors because that’s the only home improvement service statistically proven to generate home equity.
 It’s beautiful, ecologically responsible, lasts long, and boosts a home’s value.

 We’re proud of our work and the Franchise Owners who carry out our mission every day.

 Please visit our franchise website for more information on what we stand for and how to start a flooring company.